-Thailand's first lesbian themed film is a well meaning, but confused and sometimes condescending, mess.
+Thailand's first lesbian themed film is a well-meaning, but confused and sometimes condescending, mess.
 When Pie (Aom Sucharat Manaying) begins her life at university she discovers to her horror that her roommate Kim (Supanart Jittaleela) is a tomboy.
 At first, Pie insists they divide the room, but soon the two girls become closer, and even begin a relationship, but Pie's disapproving Mother, and her own fears, may get in the way.

-Way overlong at nearly two hours, Yes or No starts out neatly enough, with a madcap comic tone which, while a little sugary and broad for my tastes, does provoke some laughs.
+Overlong at nearly two hours, Yes or No starts out neatly enough, with a madcap comic tone which, while a little sugary and broad for my tastes, does provoke some laughs.
 It goes off the rails, however, in an interminable and increasingly awful second hour, which is horrendously preachy, explicitly telling the audience that there's nothing wrong with being a tomboy, or being gay, in a way that feels - with a view from the West - like a public service announcement from 30 years ago.
 It doesn't help that the leading performances simply can't meet the dramatic demands of the film.
-The chemistry is all but non-existent, and come the long waited for kiss both Manaying and Jittaleela seem very reluctant.
+The chemistry is all but non-existent, and come the long waited for kiss both Manaying and Jittaleela seem very uncomfortable.

-The characters are appealing in the first half, and in a supporting role as a friend of Kim's who is hopelessly in love with her Arisara Thongborisut gives a charmingly batty performance, but ultimately the film trips over its own tonal confusion and morass of preachy cliches.
+The characters are appealing in the first half and, in a supporting role as a friend of Kim's who is hopelessly in love with her, Arisara Thongborisut gives a charmingly batty performance, but ultimately the film trips over its own tonal confusion and morass of preachy cliches.